 Bankruptcy, Foreclosure, or Repossession: These negative events can stay on your credit report for years and severely damage your credit profile.

 Too Many New Credit Applications: Multiple hard inquiries in a short time can make you look risky to lenders.
 Soft inquiries do not hurt your credit score.
+Credit repair specialists can help with hard inquiry removal.

 Difficulty Getting Credit: Approval for loans, credit cards, or mortgages becomes much harder.